wgetJane/ttt-weapon-rework/README.md

 clients can choose to disable this by setting the cvar `ttt_magnetotrans` from 1 to 0

 #### huge-249
-\- ammo capacity increased to 200 from 150\
+\- damage increased from 7 to 11\
+\- rate of fire decreased from 1000 rpm to 666 rpm\
 \- while ironsighted, accuracy and recoil is improved by sustained fire

 the huge-249 is an absurdly bad weapon\